Coronary Heart Disease

 Low-fat plant-based diets are also highly acceptable to patients, provided they are prescribed along with basic diet instruction and support.
 Combining daily aerobic exercise with a healthful diet adds to its benefit, particularly with regard to weight and blood glucose control.

-Consuming soy and other legumes.
-Both epidemiologic and clinical studies have shown that soy products (e.g., soy milk and meat substitutes) may reduce CHD risk.
-In addition to reducing blood lipids, soy has cardioprotective effects, such as lowering oxidized LDL and blood pressure.
+Consuming soy products and legumes.
+Both epidemiologic and clinical studies have shown that soy products (e.g., soy milk and meat substitutes) may reduce CHD risk., In addition to reducing blood lipids, soy has cardioprotective effects, such as lowering oxidized LDL and blood pressure.
 Other legumes have also lowered total and LDL cholesterol in randomized controlled trials.

 - Soluble fiber (oats, barley, eggplant, okra, psyllium): 20 grams